fox3000foxy/MinecraftNodeJS/README.md

 ## Installation
 ### Like client
-For install minecraftjs like client:
+For install minecraftnodejs like client:
 ```bash
 npm i -g minecraftjs (not if already installed)
 ```
 ### Like module
-For install for use minecraftjs like a module like example:
+For install for use minecraftnodejs like a module like example:
 ```bash
 npm i minecraftjs (not if already installed)
 ```